 How to Handle Feeding Time

-We’ve established that a dog shouldn’t eat cat food, and a cat shouldn’t eat dog food, but in a busy, multi-pet household, how the heck can you keep them apart?
+We’ve established that a dog shouldn’t eat cat food, and a cat shouldn’t eat dog food, but in a busy, multi-pet household, how on earth can you keep them apart?

 Separate feeding areas are a start.
 In my house, I feed the cats on a tall, sturdy cat tree where the dogs can’t reach.
 Raised surfaces are ideal for cat feeding, but if your cat is older or has mobility issues, instead of moving their food up, just move it to a closed-off area in your home.
 Here’s a list of DIY cat feeding station ideas to get you started: